MathMist: A Parallel Multilingual Benchmark Dataset for Mathematical Problem Solving and Reasoning: Corpus Creation

 \subsection{Data Sourcing}

-Primarily {{\dataname}} contains a total of 2,890 math word problems, with 1,445 problems available in Bangla and English each.
-The problems were sourced from the {National Curriculum \& Textbook Board} ({NCTB}) secondary school mathematics books for the 2018–2019 academic year, which had more exemplary content than recent editions.
+Primarily, {{\dataname}} contains a total of 2,890 gold standard Bangla-English parallel math word problems, with 1,445 problems available in both Bangla and English.
+The problems were sourced from the {National Curriculum \& Textbook Board} ({NCTB}) secondary school mathematics books for the 2018–2019 academic year \footnote{https://nctb.gov.bd/} \footnote{https://www.panjeree.com/}, which had more exemplary content than recent editions.
 We excluded chapters requiring diagrammatic reasoning from the Mathematics book (chapters 6, 7, 8, and 15) and the Higher Mathematics book (chapters 3, 4, and 11), focusing only on those answerable without illustrations.
-All included examples and exercises were authored and verified by mathematics experts appointed by the Government of Bangladesh.
+All included examples and exercises were authored and verified by mathematics experts appointed by the People's Republic of Bangladesh.
 We intentionally kept variable names and mathematical expressions wrapped up with LaTeX to facilitate future automated processing.

 Eight second-year undergraduate students volunteered as data collectors to extract questions and solutions by taking screenshots from source books.
 They were selected for their recent completion of high-school mathematics, ensuring a reliable understanding of the materials.
 We used \verb|Gemini 2.0 Pro| for OCR to transcribe both Bangla and English mathematical text and LaTeX expressions (see Appendix \ref{appendix:prompts}).
 Students verified the OCR output against the actual example, making corrections and flagging any errors for re-inspection.
 This process yielded 1,445 examples, with only 87 requiring manual correction and re-inspection.
 In the second iteration, each example was tagged as Numerical, Symbolic, or Proof, and the parallelism between Bangla and English was re-verified.
 A third-year student conducted an additional alignment check, after which five of the authors conducted a final, thorough review to confirm that each instance and its label were accurately aligned and identical to the source.